hipe/tmx/lib/skylab/test-support/doc/issues/024-the-graded-verbosity-narrative.md

 ## :#storypoint-200

-the snitch itself is technically "immutable" but it just closes around the vtuple and relies on the vtuple as the datastore. if the vtuple changes its state (in terms of its category values, not its categories!) the snitch will act accordingly.
+the snitch itself is technically "immutable" but it just closes around the vtuple and relies on the vtuple as the collection. if the vtuple changes its state (in terms of its category values, not its categories!) the snitch will act accordingly.